Head of the Department:

-The research in linear control theory has a long tradition at the Institute.
-In early 1960s, under the guidance of Professor Strejc, researchers at the Institute made considerable developments in both transfer-function and state-space methods.
-In the 1970s and the 1980s, the members of the Department, led by Professor Kučera, achieved significant results, which launched an entirely new area of research worldwide.
+The research in linear control theory has a long tradition in the Institute.
+During the 1960s researchers of the Institute made considerable developments in both transfer-function and state-space methods.
+During the 1970s and the 1980s, the members of the Department achieved significant results, which launched an entirely new area of research worldwide.
 Among these are the parametrization of all controllers stabilizing a given plant (known as the Youla-Kučera parametrization) and the design of control systems via polynomial equations.
-In the 1990s, the research activities of the department ranged from robust control to nonlinear systems.
+Starting the 1990s, the research activities of the department ranged from robust control to nonlinear systems.

 Applied research in the department focuses on numerical methods for control-system simulation and design, which yields various original software packages for control and simulation.
 Furthemore, Department investigates the problems in robotic walking, including their software and hardware implementations